 Shop Italian brands and local art crafts

 Florence has some of the most exclusive shops and popular outlets in Italy.
 It’s a shopping mecca, and you can get anything from a Gucci handbag to a cheap and fun souvenir in one of the markets.
-San Lorenzo market is the place to head to for leather goods of all sorts.
+San Lorenzo Market and the Santa Croce district are the places to head to for leather goods of all sorts.